ninsuo/twigfiddle/README.md

 # Installation

 Here are instructions to get started with the application.
-Replace the path names and
+Of course, replace paths to fit with your own environment.

 ```sh
 # Clone the project